walcht/neovim-unity/README.md

 ---

-- Q. Why does LSP take so long to provide completion at the start of Neovim?
+- Q. Why does LSP take so long (e.g., couple of seconds) to provide completion at the start of Neovim?
-(this question was only relevant when Omnisharp LSP was used)
-- A. That's Omnisharp reading your whole project for proper LSP setup.
+- A. The language server has to read your whole project (or part of it - depending on the LSP settings) for proper LSP setup.
 A little bit of patience at the start is needed.
   As instructed in the beginning of this guide, **just avoid using Omnisharp - it has numerous issues including severe memory leakage problems**.

 ---